AFE - LILITH.AEON Case Study

 Project Background

-Taking inspiration from this story Aoi and Esteban imagined the potential future of a reincarnated child, Lilith, and set about trying to demonstrate what the transhumanism movement believes and how AI may force us to rethink our views of life, death and what is in between.
-They began their work with neuroscientist, AI researchers and creative technologists to attempt to create an AI model that could respond to human interaction.
-The result was a chatbot that was able to generate poems from word prompts.
-These resulting poems were then used to build a script and associated choreography for a live dance piece focusing on the experience of Lilith’s parents, their grief at losing their child and the quest to revive her.
-Although this live dance project is an ongoing work yet to be publicly performed (entitled ORPHEUS) the choreography resulting from it was motion captured and used as the basis for the next iteration of their AI choreographic model, resulting in LILITH.AEON.
+Taking inspiration from this story, Aoi and Esteban imagined the potential future of a reincarnated child, Lilith, and set about demonstrating what the transhumanism movement believes and how AI may force us to rethink our views of life, death and what is in between.
+They worked with neuroscientists, AI researchers and creative technologists to create an AI model that could respond to human interaction.
+The result was a chatbot able to generate poems from word prompts.
+These poems were then used to build a script and associated choreography for a live dance piece focusing on the experience of Lilith's parents — their grief at losing their child and the quest to revive her.
+Although this live dance project (entitled ORPHEUS) is an ongoing work yet to be publicly performed, the choreography resulting from it was motion captured and used as the basis for the next iteration of their AI choreographic model, resulting in LILITH.AEON.

 Project Approach

 To power the whole experience, the AΦE team used seven GPU-accelerated workstations, based around graphics cards provided by NVIDIA, to control and render the cube imagery.
-Four workstations render the graphics from Unreal Engine on the four sides of the LED cube in realtime; the fifth workstation is an AI node that powers Lilith’s movement.
-The sixth workstation capture audience motion from the four cameras, also allowing audience members to be merged as avatars within the cube; and the last workstation acts as an editing machine that provides synchronisation with all the others.
+Four workstations render the graphics from Unreal Engine on the four sides of the LED cube in realtime; the fifth workstation is an AI node that powers Lilith's movement; the sixth captures audience motion from the four cameras, also allowing audience members to be merged as avatars within the cube; and the last workstation acts as an editing machine that provides synchronisation with all the others.
 As with other physical elements of the production, the workstations are installed in mobile flight cases.
-You can learn more about the show’s concept and behind the scenes processes by watching the short documentary below.
+You can learn more about the show's concept and behind-the-scenes processes by watching the short documentary below.

 Project Results

-The next performance was in January 2025 at Creative Technology’s TECHFEST event, at the Tobacco Dock, London, UK; followed by a lecture performance in March at SXSW Festival in Austin, Texas, USA, enabling the audience to learn AΦE's creative process and how to integrate these technologies into immersive productions.
+The next performance was in January 2025 at Creative Technology's TECHFEST event at the Tobacco Dock, London, followed by a lecture performance in March at SXSW Festival in Austin, Texas, enabling the audience to learn AΦE's creative process and how to integrate these technologies into immersive productions.

 Next Steps

-Aoi and Esteban consider LILITH.AEON a ‘baby’ AI, as the amount of the dance motion capture achieved to date is relatively small and each model needs its own computer for weeks or months of training.
-At present Lilith’s movement involves some repetition, so the AΦE team intend to continue training the AI model, aiming to make each performance better, uploading additional choreography data, providing the model with greater learning potential.
-At present, the intention is for the LILITH.AEON production to have a lifespan of five years, offering huge potential to further refine the experience.
+Aoi and Esteban consider LILITH.AEON a 'baby' AI, as the amount of dance motion capture achieved to date is relatively small and each model needs its own computer for weeks or months of training.
+At present Lilith's movement involves some repetition, so the AΦE team intend to continue training the AI model, uploading additional choreography data to provide the model with greater learning potential.
+The intention is for the LILITH.AEON production to have a lifespan of five years, offering huge potential to further refine the experience.

 The Scan Partnership